What are Unity of the Triangle’s Core Beliefs?

 Neusom’s background reflects his lifelong interest in universal divinity.
 An ordained Unity minister, he also holds a Masters in Divinity from the Presbyterian seminary and has studied Eastern religions and meditation.
 He came to Unity of the Triangle in 2002, returning to his North Carolina roots after serving as minister at Unity of Corvallis, Oregon.
 Neusom is a gifted speaker who inspires newcomers as well as seasoned students of Unity.
 He shares his own spiritual journey with humility and self-effacing humor.
 He is our wise elder and calm center.

 Neusom introduced many of the programs that distinguish our church, including the prayer chaplain program, home study groups, and meditation retreats.
-He has led us through a long period of growth, from a small sanctuary on Whitaker Mill Road to the Long View Center downtown to, finally, our own spacious new building.
+He has led us through a long period of growth, from a small sanctuary on Whitaker Mill Road to the Long View Center downtown to, finally, our current beautiful church in Northwest Raleigh.

 Before becoming a minister, Neusom was a professional river guide, the first to descend twelve rivers on four continents.